 Computers play a large role in the education of students today.
-With the rise of word processing, computers began to make inroads into the education environment but today it goes far beyond that.
+Word processing help bring computers into education byt they do so much more today just than writing up papers.
 Students use computers to do research, communicate with teachers and colleagues, and create multimedia presentations to name just a few.
 This makes purchasing a computer for the home or college student much more important, but how does one know what type of computer to buy?

 Before shopping for a computer, check with the school regarding any recommendations, requirements or restrictions there may be on student computers.
 Often times colleges will have recommended minimum computer specifications that can be helpful in narrowing down your search.
 Similarly, they may have a list of necessary applications that require specific hardware.
 All of this information will be very helpful during the shopping process.

 The first decision that must be made regarding a student computer is whether to buy a desktop or a laptop system.
 Each have distinct advantages over the other.
 For most individuals in colleges, laptops will likely be more preferable whereas high school students can get by with desktop computer systems.